Zynh0722/dungeon-world/src/pages/gming/advanced_delving.md

 Each class has enough moves to take it through tenth level but that doesn’t mean you can’t add more.
 Adding moves to a class can demonstrate your idea of Dungeon World.
 Take this one, for example:

+---
-When you claim a room for your deity, mark every entrance and roll+WIS: • On a 10+, the room is peacebonded: no one can take action to cause physical harm within it. • On a 7–9, the room is peacebonded, but the show of divine power draws attention.
+When you **claim a room for your deity**, mark every entrance and roll+WIS: • On a 10+, the room is peacebonded: no one can take action to cause physical harm within it. • On a 7–9, the room is peacebonded, but the show of divine power draws attention.
 You can dismiss the peacebond as you see fit.

+---
 This move presents a slightly different side of Dungeon World, one that can demand peace (something that usually doesn’t come easily to PCs).
 This may not be right for every Dungeon World game, but it’s a great way to show how your Dungeon World looks, reflected in the characters.

 When adding a move, look carefully at what class it belongs to.
 Avoid giving a class moves that infringe on another class’s areas of expertise.
 If the thief can cast spells just as well as the wizard the wizard is likely to feel marginalized.
 This is why the multiclass moves act as one level lower, so that each class’s niche is somewhat protected.